Do Idaho Courts Support Grandparents’ Rights?

 Idaho Law Basics

-Under Idaho Code § 32-719, grandparents (and great-grandparents) can ask the court for “reasonable visitation” if they can show that it’s in the child’s best interest.
+Under Idaho Code § 32-719, grandparents and great-grandparents can ask the court for “reasonable visitation” if they can show that it’s in the child’s best interest.

 That last phrase is important.
 The court’s job isn’t to protect the grandparents’ feelings; it’s to protect the child’s emotional well-being.
-And since Idaho (like all states) strongly respects parents’ rights to make decisions about their children, the burden falls on grandparents to prove that visitation would serve the child, not disrupt the family unit.
+And since Idaho strongly respects parents’ rights to make decisions about their children, the burden falls on grandparents to prove that visitation would serve the child, not disrupt the family unit.

 If the parents object to visitation, the court won’t step in lightly.
 But in certain situations, it will.